jniluo15/jbcs_git_basics/README.md

 - `git pull origin master`: pulls any changes from origin (github.com) master (your master branch in origin) into your current local branch (`dev`)

-    - This should come back with "Already up-to-date" but it is a good habit to pull from `master` to receive changes since you created your `dev` branch, especially before you try and merge the `dev` branch back into `master` in an effort to avoid merge conflicts in your `merge request`!
+    - This should come back with "Already up-to-date" but it is a good habit to pull from `master` to receive changes since you created your `dev` branch, especially before you try and merge the `dev` branch back into `master` in an effort to avoid merge conflicts in your `pull request`!

     - Example terminal output:
         <pre>  From github.com:taylorpaul/jbcs_git_basics